University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_2_introtobash_2.md

 ## Pattern Searching
 In this section we'll learn the basics of using the `grep` command & what forms the output can take.
 Firstly, we'll need to get the file that we'll search in this section.
-First **change into your `test` directory** using the `cd` command, then enter the following, depending on your operating system:
+First **change into your `test` directory** using the `cd` command, then enter the following:

 ```bash
 cp ~/data/intro_bash/words words
 ```

-Now page through the first few lines of the file using `` to get an idea about what it contains.
+Now page through the first few lines of the file using `less` to get an idea about what it contains.

 Let's try a few searches, and to get a feel for the basic syntax of the command, try to describe what you're searching for on your notes **BEFORE** you enter the command.
 Do the results correspond with what you expected to see?